zearp/OptiHack/README.md

 ### Intro

 This is ~~not~~ almost a complete guide.
 Some hackintosh experience is a must, I'm going to assume you have a working macOS (real or in a virtual machine) though I will try to include Windows where possible.
-This guide has been tested with macOS Catalina, Big Sur and Monterey but should work older version too.
+This guide has been tested with macOS Catalina, Big Sur and Monterey but should work older versions too.
 Please read the [SMBIOS](#smbios) section if you plan to install Monterey.

 For those with some experience the EFI folder itself should be enough to get going.
 But I suggest you read on anyways, there are quite a few differences with other methods to keep the setup as vanilla as possible.
 Many questions will be answered and issues resolved if you read all the sections at least once.